 You want your pup to be comfortable and to have his/her own blanket.
 These are small, soft, and easily washable!

 You will likely buy a handful of these throughout the first year because you’ll want one for the car, the house, and a random one.
 These come in a 3-pack, which is perfect.
 It gives them just a small smell of home and provides them comfort throughout the time away from home!

 Ask the breeder/adoption center what food they have their dogs eating.
 You don’t want to switch your baby’s food immediately.
 You want to do it in increments of around 25%.

 In other words, for a couple of days, put 25% of their food as the new food.
 For a couple of days after that, make it 50% of their food.
 Then 75%, then 100%.

 This trains their stomach to be able to digest the new food properly and help them to not become ill.
 You should consult your vet to make sure you are transitioning their food properly.

 Obviously, you need to buy bowls as well!
 Invest in nice, ceramic bowls and not plastic ones.
 I repeat: do not buy the plastic bowls!
 The plastic bowls get micro-scratches in them, which can hold bacteria and make your pup sick.

-Also I’m going to include snacks in this list!
-Buy some training treats, such as these or these.
+Also, I’m going to include snacks on this list!
+Buy some training treats, such as these.
 You want them to be soft and chewy so that they can eat them quickly while training.
 These are your best friend for potty training!

 Duh.
 Your pup is going to be READY to play.
 Make sure you get age-appropriate toys.
 The first couple weeks/months (depending on breed) will be spent chewing on small toys and toys that help with teething.